selectize/selectize.js/README.md

 # selectize.js

-Selectize is a jQuery-based UI control for selecting items.
+Selectize is a jQuery-based custom &lt;select&gt; UI control.
 It's useful for tagging, contact lists, country selectors, and so on.
 It clocks in at around ~7kb (gzipped).
 The goal is to provide a solid & usable user-experience with a clean and powerful API.

 - [Demos](http://brianreavis.github.io/selectize.js/)
 - [Examples](examples/)